Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Purplemath: Translating Word Problems Applications

-Mixture and Concentration Problems for setting up and solving mixture and concentration problems with science examples, video #16.
+Mixture and Concentration Problems for setting up and solving mixture and concentration problems with science examples.

-Using Rates and Proportions for working with unit rates, ratios, and proportions, video #17.
+Using Rates and Proportions for working with unit rates, ratios, and proportions.

 Distance = Rate x Time (Airplanes traveling in opposite directions)

-Work (How much time does it take to complete the job if two people work together to paint a fence?)
+Rate of Work Problems (How much time does it take to complete the job if two people or things work together?)

 E. Analyze and compare functions and their graphs using attributes, such as rates of change, intercepts and zeros.